jacebenson/hub/README.md

 - [My Approvals UI](https://share.servicenow.com/app.do#/detailV2/268d9f58dbf09f001afe13141b9619ab/overview) - XML - Just a UI page to allow comments and easy approval/rejection [Screenshot](./img/screenshots/my-approvals-ui.PNG)
 - [Module Count Management](https://share.servicenow.com/app.do#/detailV2/6f7fabaedbf343001afe13141b961969/overview) - XML - This is a table and UI Script to show counts on the default list.
 To get it to work, you may need to clear your cache of your browser.
 [Screenshot](./img/screenshots/module-counts.PNG)
 - [Expense Management](https://share.servicenow.com/app.do#/detailV2/c14ec9ba136c47001d2adbf18144b0a0/details) - XML - This is a full fledged Application [PDF for more info](./img/screenshots/expense-mgmt-v2.pdf)
+- [Absence Management](https://share.servicenow.com/app.do#/detailV2/61eacee713af72001d2adbf18144b073/overview) - XML - THis is a full fledged Application [PDF for more info](./img/screenshots/absence-mgmt-v1.0.1.pdf)

 ### Scoped